bvilmann/showcase_jl_energy_modelling/README.md

 # What is showcase_jl_energy_modelling ?
 ### Scope of the repository
-This repository is for energy modelling the unit commitment problem with Julia (and JuMP) is build during a 6 ECTS course (Project Lab Renewable and Sustainable Energy Systems) at the Chair of Renewable and Sustainable Energy Systems (ENS) @ Technical University of Munich (TUM).
+This repository is build during a 6 ECTS course (Project Lab Renewable and Sustainable Energy Systems) at the Chair of Renewable and Sustainable Energy Systems (ENS) @ Technical University of Munich (TUM).

 The repository serves mainly as a reference and for inspiration on how to get started with energy modelling in Julia.
 The optimization methods includes LP, MIP, NLP and MINLP.

+### What does it do?

+The program is solving the 'unit commitment problem'.
+The main purpose of the project was to show the capabilities of energy modelling with Julia.
+Therefore, realism of the model is second priority.
+The first is to make a 'simple as possible' demonstration on how energy modelling with Julia would look like.

 It models Germany for a period of time in 2019.
 Further details can be read in the report `PROPENS - LP Model with Julia.pdf`.